TheNorthMemory/wechatpay-axios-plugin/README.md

 })()
 ```

-You may find the advanced usage examples via the [Axios](https://github.com/axios/axios) project.
+You may find some advance usage examples via the [Axios](https://github.com/axios/axios) project.

 ## TODO